 To summarize, this travel guide has covered the best areas of Geneva, as well as some hotel tips and things you can do.
 It’s now up to you to decide which area you prefer.

 - Old Town

 As you have seen in this article, there are a lot of things to explore, and deciding where to stay in Geneva is important.
 Whether you stay in Old Town, Paquis, Carouge, Eaux Vives or Plainpalais, all those neighborhoods are in good locations.

 The atmosphere of the area, whether you travel for leisure or business, whether you travel with your family or friends, and proximity to the attractions you prefer to visit should probably be the deciding factors.
 Whatever your preference is, you’ll have a great time in Geneva.

-Check out our other articles about Geneva:
+Check out our other guides about the best places to stay in Geneva: